 How to Search Prior Art

 Step 2: Product searching- With this, we search already existing products.
-For many ideas and inventions patent search is far more important than product search wherein we find patents related to our intended invention and try to predict the novelty of the intended invention.
+For many ideas and inventions, a patent search is far more important than product search wherein we find patents related to our intended invention and try to predict the novelty of the intended invention.

 Step 3: Patent Searching- Patent search is one of the most potent prior art search tools that can be used to determine the novelty of an invention in question.
-Unlike other prior art sources patents are legal and technical documents and thus can be relied upon more compared to the former.
+Unlike other prior art sources, patents are legal and technical documents and thus can be relied upon more compared to the former.
 To know more visit, patentability search.

 Understanding Classification Systems- Things are classified for the sake of convenience and same goes true for patent search.
 Normally different country has different patent classification system that is built as per its own requirements, like in the United States we use USPC (United States Patent Classification System) still, Co-operative Patent Classification System (CPC) is the universal one and patent search professionals tend to do prior art search keeping in mind the CPC System.